Mobile sports bets booming in some states as others shy away

 Connecticut received less than $20 million in sports betting taxes in the first 16 months since wagering began in October 2021.
 Legislative analysts had projected $21 million in its first full fiscal year.

-Nationwide, legal sports betting has generated more than $3 billion in state and federal taxes since the 2018 Supreme Court ruling allowing it, according to the American Gaming Association.
-It's producing about one-quarter of what eventually could be expected from a fully mature market.
+Nationwide, legal sports betting has generated more than $3 billion in state and federal taxes since the 2018 Supreme Court ruling allowing it, according to the American Gaming Association, the industry's largest lobbying organization.
+It's producing about three-quarters of what eventually could be expected from a fully mature market.

 The debate about sports betting has shifted from "`Is this something we should consider?' to 'How should we go about doing this in a way that best serves our constituencies?’” said Casey Clark, the association's senior vice president.

-Note: This story has been corrected to reflect that sports betting is producing about three-quarters of what eventually could be expected from a fully mature market.